NYXFLOWER/nyxflower/README.md

 CS PhD student at the **University of California, San Diego**, working under the supervision of Prof. Nuno Bandeira.
 My research focuses on developing machine learning methods — including retrieval, reranking, generative models, and graph neural networks — with applications in mass spectrometry-based proteomics and recommendation systems.

-Previously, I was a Machine Learning Scientist Intern at **TikTok Inc.** (2025), designing graph neural networks for large-scale social recommendation.
-Before that, I worked as a researcher applying ML to computational biology at **Queen's University** with Prof. Laurence Yang, and as a machine learning consultant at **Samumed LLC**.

-I hold an honoured MSc in Computer Science from the **University of Sheffield**, where I earned the Fretwell-Downing Prize for the best M.Sc.
-Dissertation.
-I also received the D. E. Shaw Graduate and Postdoctoral Fellowship in 2023.

-### `> research`

-`Retrieval & Ranking` `Graph Neural Networks` `Recommendation Systems` `Computational Biology` `Interpretable ML`

 ---